 - 1 cup whole wheat pastry flour (use gluten-free flour as a sub)

 - Pre-heat the oven to 350 degrees.
 Mix the wet ingredients in one bowl and the dry in another.
 Spray your mini donut pan with a little oil so they will be easier to get out.

 - Then add the dry ingredients to the wet and mix just until it's mixed.
 Divide the batter between the 12 donut molds.
 Bake in pre-heated oven for 10 minutes.

 - Let them cool for 5 to 10 minutes, then carefully remove.
 (If you don't wait they will stick to the pan even though you oiled it.)

 - Take donut by the top and dip the bottom into the rose powdered stevia (recipe below).
 You may have to rub it in a bit to get it to stick.

 - 2 tablespoons cornstarch

-- Mix all the ingredients together with a spoon or in a mortar and pestle until it's finely ground and looks like powdered sugar.
+- Add cornstarch and stevia together and mix.
+Add in the rosewater little at a time so it makes little balls instead of one big mess in the center.
+Mix with a spoon or in a mortar and pestle until it's finely ground and looks like powdered sugar.